How to Remove Public Records From The Internet

 You’ll likely have to send a request via fax that includes a copy of documentation that identifies you as you!
 This is to ensure that they are removing the correct information from the database.
 However, feel free to redact your image or key ID#s – just read the details of the site carefully.
 You don’t want your removal request to result in exposure of more personal info!

 And if you have trouble with certain sites removing your information, the law may be on your side (depending on the information that they’re sharing).
 Sensitive information that can lead to fraud or identity theft (like social security numbers and bank account numbers) must be taken down.
+This is exactly having separate checking accounts for businesses is extremely important.
 You can submit a takedown request to Google, or even enlist the aid of a legal team.
 And if you live in the EU or Argentina, you also have the protections of the right to be forgotten.

 Unfortunately, this can be a time consuming process if you don’t come up with a system.
 Look for a removal request template, and keep track of when you send these requests.
 Consider setting up alerts to remind you when you should check back in with these various requests you’re sending.
 Avoid requests getting taking longer than necessary by staying organized and setting up a schedule for yourself for checking on the status of these requests.